FriendlyUser/astro-tech-blog/src/pages/posts/tech/css/how_to_convert_inline_jsx_styles_to_css_styles.md

 ---

-onverting React CSS styles to CSS classes is important for several reasons:
+Converting React CSS styles to CSS classes is important for several reasons:

 Separation of Concerns: By using CSS classes, the styling and layout of a React component can be separated from its functionality.
 This makes the code easier to maintain and update, as changes to the styling don't affect the component's behavior.